By IH 06/01 Updated: 16/02 11:21

 GAINSBOROUGH, Impressionism, tapestry and flight and are the focus of exhibitions at Compton Verney Art Gallery this year.

 Into the light: French and British painting from Impressionism to the early 1920s runs from March 31 to June 10.

 The era marks a decisive period in the history of European art.
 This exhibition surveys the production of paintings on both sides of the Channel from the 1870s to the early 1920s, revealing connections, allowing a comparison of the artist’s work and seeing how their more spontaneous approach to painting produced stunning depictions of the shifting of light over the landscape.

 The exhibition features 54 paintings and drawings by artists including Paul Cézanne, Claude Monet, Pierre Auguste Renoir, Walter Sickert, Alfred Sisley, and Vanessa Bell.

-Gainsborough’s landscapes: Themes and variations also runs until June 10.
+Gainsborough’s landscapes: Themes and variations runs from March 31 to June 10.

 This exhibition is the first exhibition solely devoted to the landscapes of Thomas Gainsborough.
 It brings together paintings and drawings from public and private collections spanning his whole career.

 If painting portraits was Gainsborough’s business then painting landscapes was his pleasure.
 These works reveal, the mind of the great artist at work and play.

 Flight and the artistic imagination runs from June 29 to September 30.